w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Show examples of different images that convey information, such as images to provide instructions, and to identify people and objects.
-Explain that such information needs to be provided using text alternatives, so that the purpose of the image can be understood without having to look at the image.
+Explain that such information must be provided using text alternatives in order to be understood by users who do not see the image.
 Emphasize that these alternatives may require coordination among designers, developers, and content authors.
 For references on how to provide text alternatives for images, see [G82: Providing a text alternative that identifies the purpose of the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G82.html).
 * Explain that images of text present information intended to be read as text.
-Emphasize that sometimes it is difficult to tell visually if text has been coded as a text or as an image, so coordination among designers, developers, and content authors is needed to determine if the technologies in use can achieve the desired visual presentation.
-Emphasize that, if an image of text is still required, there needs to be a text alternative that conveys the same information as the image of text.
+Emphasize that sometimes it is difficult to tell visually if text has been coded as text or as an image.
+Coordination among designers, developers, and content authors is therefore needed to determine if the technologies in use can achieve the same desired visual presentation in a text format.
+Emphasize that, if an image of text is still required, there must be a text alternative that conveys the same information as the image of text.
 Explain that coding an image of text appropriately is a responsibility of the developer, whereas providing descriptions for images of text is a responsibility shared with the content author.
 * Show examples of different verification systems, such as CAPTCHA, to identify human beings trying to access a service or system.
-Explain that these verification systems need to support several modalities, including visual, auditory, and cognitive.
+Explain that these verification systems must support several modalities, including visual, auditory, and cognitive.
 For references on how to provide accessible CAPTCHA, see technique [G143: Providing a text alternative that describes the purpose of the CAPTCHA](https://www.w3.org/WAI/WCAG21/Techniques/general/G143.html) and [G144: Ensuring that the Web Page contains another CAPTCHA serving the same purpose using a different modality](https://www.w3.org/WAI/WCAG21/Techniques/general/G144.html).

 #### Ideas to Assess Knowledge for Topic